emisasal/rest-api-crud/README.md

 `ioredis` is the dependency used to interact with Redis from Node.
 To identify the responses from redis, the endpoints returns a value `cache` (boolean).
 This value is not necessary, but is useful to differentiate the responses from the db and cache.
 To monitor and manipulate the keys stored in Redis I'm using `Redis Insight`.
+To set expiration for the cache keys add the aditional params "EX" (for seconds or "PX" for milliseconds) and the number of seconds.
+When the cache expires it removes itself

 ## ToDo